iridescentpetal/astrogirl-nft-mintbot/README.md

 ## Notes

-This bot has a limited lifespan until all 8888 Astro Girls are minted.
+This bot has a limited lifespan.
+She will go to sleep when all 8888 Astro Girls are minted.

 ## Astro Girls Society